 What We Do

-Our inspection team inspects all restaurants and retail markets in Mesa County, ensuring compliance with state laws and regulations.
-We investigate all complaints, reports of foodborne illness and food related health problems and provide technical expertise and training for the food service industry in Mesa County.
+Our team inspects, educates and trains all restaurants and retail markets in Mesa County, in line with state laws and regulations.
+We investigate all complaints and reports of foodborne illness.

 An announced inspection conducted with the facility’s management and pertinent staff that results in a written compliance agreement to correct outstanding critical violations.
 It is conducted to address a high rate of previously cited foodborne illness risk factors and critical violations.